muon-data/muon/README.md

   beta: What have you
 ```

-Since dictionaries do not use the values in their definitions, those values can
+Since dictionaries do not use the values from their definitions, those values
-**substitute** for the first contained mapping, which must then be left out.
+can **substitute** for the first contained mapping, which must then be left out.
-(Not allowed for `dict` or `optional` mappings).
+Substitution is not allowed for `dict` or `optional` mappings.
 ```
 thing: 15
   beta: alpha is equal to 15
 ```

-**Optional** types are not required — their definition may not be present.
+**Optional** types are not required — the absence of a definition represents
+a `None` or `null` value.
 ```
 :::
 name: text